josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/⚪️_notes_for_white_readers.md

 The effect still matters.

-In the author’s experience, white institutional and white public interventions have often come between Jewish communities and our ability to speak honestly enough with one another to behave better.
+In the author’s experience, white institutional and white public interventions have often come between Jewish communities and our ability to speak honestly enough with one another, in order to change behaviour on these matters.

 That is part of the problem this note is naming.